Home > Moving > City Guides > Most Affordable Places to Live in Maryland

 • Home Price: $225,900 median purchase price; $1,105 median monthly rent

-• Crime Rate: Safer than 14% of cities in the U.S.
+• Crime Rate: Safer than 33% of Maryland cities

 • Unemployment Rate: 3.1%

 Want to live near Baltimore?
-Consider Arbutus!
-Located 15 minutes outside of the city, this Baltimore suburb is the perfect getaway for anyone wanting to live in a quiet area while still having access to big city amenities.
-Home to the University of Maryland Baltimore County (UMBC), Arbutus is particularly popular among students and young professionals, but families also love this Maryland city for its affordable housing and outdoor recreation spots like Patapsco Valley State Park.
+Consider Arbutus, Maryland!
+Bordering the southwest edge of the city, this Baltimore suburb is the perfect getaway for anyone looking to live in a quiet area while still having access to big city amenities via I-95.
+Near the University of Maryland Baltimore County (UMBC), Arbutus is especially popular among students and young professionals.
+Families also love this Maryland city for its affordable housing and outdoor recreation spots like Patapsco Valley State Park.

 Things to Do in Arbutus